Ctrl+Alt+Del (webcomic): Ctrl+Alt+Del: The Animated Series

 The Animated Series was first announced in a press released from Blind Ferret Entertainment on December 1, 2005, in which the company announced that it would be the company that would develop and distribute the series.
 The first trailer for the series was also made available on the same date as the press release.
 The President and CEO of Blind Ferret Entertainment, Randy Waxman, explained that his company was the one that approached Buckley and pitched the concept of creating an animated series based on his webcomic, believing that the characters would translate well to the format of an animated series.
 Buckley noted that he was approached by other companies before coming into contact with Blind Ferret Entertainment, but he believed that they had the most appropriate combination of skills and experience to make the animated series a reality.

-Ryan Sohmer, vice president of Blind Ferret Entertainment and the series' director, claimed that the animated series, which used a traditional 2D style, a professional voice cast, and a lengthy development period, was of sufficient quality to be comparable to that of televised animated series.
+Ryan Sohmer, vice president of Blind Ferret Entertainment and the series's director, claimed that the animated series, which used a traditional 2D style, a professional voice cast, and a lengthy development period, was of sufficient quality to be comparable to that of televised animated series.
 Waxman admitted that television was ultimately where he hoped the series would end up, claiming that the series appealed to a key demographic that appealed to television network executives.
 He planned to pitch the episodes of The Animated Series to the network executives as one single pilot episode.
 The Animated Series made its debut on February 1, 2006, and one four-minute episode was released each following month.
 In January 2008, it was announced that the Animated Series would return for a second season of 12 episodes, beginning in March of the same year.